Skip to main content

 It plays a crucial role in the process of receiving and interpreting data that is transmitted from the sender.

-The receiver is responsible for decoding the received signals and converting them into a format that can be understood by the recipient.
+The receiver is responsible for decoding the received signals and converting them into a format the recipient can understand.

 It ensures that the data is accurately received and processed, and it may also perform error detection and correction to ensure the integrity of the transmitted information.